apache/causeway-site/content/components/objectstores/jdo/datanucleus-and-maven.md

 </pre>

+### v1.4.0-SNAPSHOT and later

+v1.4.0-SNAPSHOT of Isis uses DN 3.3.x, which means that this problem should no longer occur.
+See [this mail](http://markmail.org/message/2ns3z3aywwtljawy) describing the required (simpler) configuration for v1.4.0-SNAPSHOT and later.

+If you create your app from the v1.4.x archetypes (not released at time of writing), then the pom.xml files will be set up correctly.

-### Preferred solution
+### Recommended solution for v1.3.0

-> The preferred solution (in use from Isis Core 1.3.0+ onwards) forces the
-> version of DataNucleus and jdo-api to be the version referenced by the
+The preferred solution forces the version of DataNucleus and jdo-api to be the version referenced by the JDO ObjectStore.
+If you have created your app from the v1.3.x archetypes, then they will be set up correctly.
-> JDO ObjectStore.

 In the root project's `pom.xml`, specify the properties: